ASteinheiser/react-rpg.com/README.md

 ```

 ## TODO:
-- [ ] remove surrounding available tiles when an object or monster is placed for better spacing
-- [ ] dont place chests or stairs in hallways (have walking path exclusively on opposite sides)
-###
 - [ ] better maps for story mode
 - [ ] cohesive story for story mode
 - [ ] a few well placed dialogs (game beginning, merchant, dragon)